Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Improving Cross-lingual Consistency

 where $C(i)$ indicates the index of $v_i$'s cluster within $\mathcal{C}$.
-By doing so, if token $v_i$ and $v_j$ are semantically equivalent, they will receive the same bias on logits:
+By doing so, if token $v_i$ and $v_j$ are semantically similar, they will receive the same bias on logits:

-i.e., if $v_i$ and $v_j$ are translations of each other, they will fall into the same list.
-To obtain such a semantic clustering $\mathcal{C}$, we treat each token in $\mathcal{V}$ as a node, and add an edge $(v_i, v_j)$ whenever $(v_i, v_j)$ corresponds to an entry in a bilingual dictionary.
+In other words, if $v_i$ and $v_j$ are translations of each other, they will fall into the same list.
+Algorithm~\ref{alg:constructing-semantic-clusters} shows the procedure of semantic clustering.
+To obtain such a semantic clustering $\mathcal{C}$, we treat each token in $\mathcal{V}$ as a node, and add an edge $(v_i, v_j)$ whenever $(v_i, v_j)$ corresponds to an entry in a bilingual dictionary $\mathcal{D}$.
 Therefore, $\mathcal{C}$ is all the connected components of this graph.

-We name this method as X-SIR and evaluated it under the same setting as \cref{sec:cross-lingual-watermark-removal-attack}.
-We also detail its limitations in \cref{sec:limitations}.
+\paragraph{Setup} We name this method as X-SIR, implemented it with an unified external dictionary $\mathcal{D}$ that covers English (En), Chinese (Zh), Japanese (Ja), French (Fr), and German (De).
+Following the settings of \cref{sec:experimental-setup} and \cref{sec:setup}, we apply X-SIR on \textsc{Baichuan-7B}, analyze it in the following and detail its limitations in \cref{sec:limitations}.
+We also present more results on other LLMs in \cref{sec:appendix-xsir}.

-\paragraph{Cross-lingual consistency \& ROC curvers} \tablename~\ref{tab:x-sir-pcc-re} shows the cross-lingual consistency of SIR and X-SIR when confronted CWRA.
-X-SIR achieves significant improvements in terms of PPC and RE in both tasks.
-Consequently, as depicted in \figurename~\ref{fig:defense-roc}, X-SIR substantially enhances the AUC under CWRA, with an increase in TPRs by \textasciitilde0.4.
-Furthermore, X-SIR delivers performance on par with SIR in the absence of any attacks.
-These findings validate the two key factors of cross-lingual consistency that we identified in \cref{sec:two-keys-factors-of-cross-lingual-consistency}.
+\paragraph{Cross-lingual consistency \& ROC curves} \figurename~\ref{fig:pcc-re} shows the cross-lingual consistency of SIR and X-SIR when the original responses are translated into other languages.
+Considering both PCC and RE, X-SIR notably improves the cross-lingual consistency over SIR when the target language is Zh or Ja.
+However, for De and Fr, X-SIR improves only the PCC but not RE, which we regard as a limitation and discuss in~\cref{sec:limitations}.
+Further, \figurename~\ref{fig:xsir-watermark-detection-performance} evaluates both methods' watermark detection performance under cross-lingual scenarios.
+Whether directly translating the responses into other languages (\figurename~\ref{fig:xsir-roc-direct-translation}) or using CWRA (\figurename~\ref{fig:xsir-roc-cwra}), X-SIR substantially enhances the watermark detection performance, with an average increase in TPR by 0.448 and AUC by 0.221.
+These findings validate the two key factors of cross-lingual consistency that we identified in~\cref{sec:two-keys-factors-of-cross-lingual-consistency}.